Open Enrollment: How to Find the Right Health Plan

 It’s never a wise idea to go without insurance.
 Even if you’re a young, healthy individual with no dependent family members, having some insurance will put a cap on maximum out-of-pocket expenses and prevent a financial catastrophe if an accident were to happen.

 Open Enrollment begins at different times in each state.
 In most states, the open enrollment period begins November 1 and ends December 15.
-In California the open enrollment period begins October 15 and ends January 15th.
+In California, the open enrollment period begins October 15 and ends on January 15th.
 Always check your local deadlines!

 In the majority of states, the open enrollment period is only six weeks long and it is the only time of the year you can enroll in a new health plan.
 There are certain times outside of the open enrollment period that you can sign up for insurance.
 These exceptions are called qualifying events but not everyone is eligible.

 People who qualify for Medicaid or Children’s Health Insurance Program (CHIP) can also enroll outside the open enrollment period.